Contact the ETCS Team to find out more about the certification process and with any questions.

 This WRITE Test tasks is assessed on a Qualify/Not Qualify scale.
 The following criteria are used to determine the proficiency of a candidate's writing:

-The ETCS Director will evaluate the WRITE Test according to these criteria using the analytic rubric provided to the candidate on the test day.
+The ETCS Director and Associate Director will evaluate the WRITE Test according to these criteria using the analytic rubric provided to the candidate on the test day.
 A qualifying score is 80/100.

 Candidates who qualify may have occasional mistakes in all the above criteria.
 The frequency of these mistakes and their impact on the writing's efficacy determine if a candidate receives a qualifying score.

-All examinees must review their WRITE Test with the ETCS Director, to discuss ways to improve their writing clarity.
+All examinees must review their WRITE Test with the ETCS Director to discuss their writing clarity.

 Candidates present a 15-minute, lecture-based lesson on a simple topic from their field.